The A9 highway through Pallai, Pachchilaipalli

 Village Life

-The landscape was defined by paddy fields, coconut and palmyra plantations, and the waters of the Jaffna Lagoon.
-In 1938, the nearby Chundikkulam Lagoon was declared a bird sanctuary, recognizing the area's rich natural heritage.
+The landscape was shaped by paddy fields, coconut and palmyra plantations, and the waters of the Jaffna Lagoon.
+In 1938, the nearby Chundikkulam Lagoon was declared a bird sanctuary, recognizing the area’s rich natural heritage.
 Village life revolved around agriculture, fishing, temples, schools, and strong community and family bonds.

 1983–2009